sevkeifert/fluidsynth-gui/README.txt

         sudo dpkg-reconfigure -p high jackd2

+	# if you run `ulimit -r -l` should should see output like this:

+        $ ulimit -r -l
+		real-time priority              (-r) 95
+		max locked memory       (kbytes, -l) unlimited

     # check that your user has perms to use rt.
     # you need to be part of the `audio` group.

-        sudo adduser  YOUR_USERNAME  audio
-        ulimit -r -l

     # NOTE: Group membership is only updated on login,
     # so you need to log out and in again if you make changes.
+	# to add your user to the audio group, run:

+        sudo adduser  YOUR_USERNAME  audio

-    # check the limits on the audo group.
+    # then, check the limits on the audo group.
     # edit this file with sudo:

         /etc/security/limits.conf